serverlessworkflow/specification/specification.md

 Once a workflow instance is created, the start state schedule can be ignored for that particular workflow instance.
 States should from then on rely on their timeout properties, for example, to restrict the waiting time of incoming events, function executions, etc.

-The "cron" property uses a [cron expression](http://crontab.org/) to describe a repeating interval upon which the state becomes active and a new workflow instance is created.
+The `cron` property uses a [cron expression](http://crontab.org/) to describe a repeating interval upon which the state becomes active and a new workflow instance is created.

-The "timezone" property is used to define a time zone name to evaluate the cron expression against.
+The `timezone` property is used to define a time zone name to evaluate the cron expression against.
 If not specified, it should default to the local machine time zone.
 See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of timezone names.

 Note that when the starting state of the workflow is an [Event](#Event-State) defining cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service that issues the needed events at the defined times to trigger workflow instance creation.

-The "directInvoke" property defines if workflow instances are allowed to be created outside of the defined interval or cron expression.
+The `directInvoke` property defines if workflow instances are allowed to be created outside of the defined interval or cron expression.

 #### End Definition